gsquared11/javafx-diagonal-2048/README.md

 3. FinalSlideGameSHADED.jar
     - An experimental .jar file that contains the JavaFX dependencies and POTENTIALLY can allow you to run the game without setting up a special JavaFX environment.
     - "POTENTIALLY" because it only seems to run on macOS and with Java 22.

+4. SlideGameTest.java
+   - Set of JUnit tests for the core logic of the game.

 ### How to Play